SaluRamos/SubnauticaGBufferExtractorMod/README.md

 WARNING: In current build, if you get back to game menu, you will need to restart the game for the capture system to work again

 RECOMMENDATION: I recommend you to use dev commands such as "daynightspeed" to increase light diversity in you dataset and "fog" to see further away.
 SHIFT + ENTER opens command entry.
+Also, remove game GUI from captures using F6 hotkey.

 ## Dependecies